TAXIS: artist's notes

 "Repainting" certain areas of the picture (such as the head of the right, standing driver) was not easy.
 But the greatest challenge, like tuning a piano, was adjusting the space of the picture from front to back.
 Subtle adjustments in color saturation (intensity) or color value (dark and light) move an object forward or backward.
 In this complex composition, discerning which objects needed to move back and which needed to come forward was extremely difficult.

-Near the end of this process my son, a non-artist, helpfully observed: Such-and-such an object looks flat and in too shallow a space.
+Near the end of this process my son, a non-artist, helpfully observed: The right, standing taxi driver looks flat and in too shallow a space.
 He heard the picture talking–and I quickly realized that he was right!
-So I adjusted the colors of that object to fix it.
+So I adjusted some of the color on the taxi driver to fix it.
 Unexpectedly, this brought a few other long-standing spacial problems into clear light.
 The solutions became obvious and relatively easy to execute.

 Detail of Taxis